KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ## Data Definition [#Overview]

-**Wikipedia**
+Data has different definitions in different contexts and disciplines.

+What does Wikipedia tell us data is?

-Data is a collection of discrete or continuous *values* that convey *information* describing the *quantity, quality, fact, statistics*, or other basic units of meaning, or sequences of *symbols* that may be further interpreted *formally*
+"Data is a collection of discrete or continuous *values* that convey *information* describing the *quantity, quality, fact, statistics*, or other basic units of meaning, or sequences of *symbols* that may be further interpreted *formally*"

 ---

 ## Data in research [#Overview]

-Data in research has a specific purpose:
+Data in research has a specific meaning and purpose:

 - Data that are used as primary sources to support technical or scientific enquiry, research, scholarship, or  artistic activity, and that are used as evidence in the research process and/or are commonly accepted in the research community as necessary to validate research findings and results.